internet-of-plants/blog/_drafts/workshop_setup.md

 TODO shorten http://watr.li/microcoap-and-ff-copper.html and add

 ### ``join``: change channels

-- each channel is a different endpoint
+**Goal:** Create ``join <channel name>`` command that changes the second segment of our resource path.
+Send chat messages to resources other than ``chat/default``{: .alert .alert-info }

+Many chat applications have topic-specific channels.
+Our chat application can do this too: Up until now, we've all been sending our messages to ``chat/default/``.
+But when we change the resource to, say, ``chat/IoT/``, we can create a new channel on the fly (to discuss all things IoT, for example).

-- write *one* handler that outputs chat messages and a shell command that adds a new entry to endpoints[] that calls this handler for your new endpoint
+- TODO: write *one* handler that outputs chat messages and a shell command that adds a new entry to endpoints[] that calls this handler for your new endpoint

 ## Tips